ASR: Attention-alike Structural Re-parameterization: Experiments

 \subsection{The compatibility of ASR}

+In this section, we further investigate the compatibility of ASR with other attention modules and SRP methods.

-{\textbf{ASR for existing attention modules. }} As shown in Fig.~\ref{fig:struc}, ASR is an attention-like mechanism.
+\ul{\textbf{(1) ASR for existing attention modules. }} As shown in Fig.~\ref{fig:struc}, ASR is an attention-like mechanism.
 It is natural to wonder whether ASR is compatible with DNNs that already incorporate attention modules.
 To investigate this, we conduct experiments as shown in Table \ref{tab:asrforatt}, and find that ASR significantly improves the performance of DNNs that have attention modules.
+The SPA's low acc. on STL-10 isn't our issue (our settings are fair and repeated five run), and Table \ref{tab:asrforatt} shows even in this case ASR still works to boost SPA which further shows ASR's effectiveness.

-{\textbf{ASR for existing SRP methods. }} We also examine the compatibility of ASR with SRP.
-Specifically, we select RepVGG~\cite{ding2021repvgg} and ACNet~\cite{ding2019acnet}, which utilize SRP in different ways, and evaluated their performance with and without ASR (SE).
-The results presented in Table~\ref{tab:srp} indicate that ASR is also highly compatible with SRP, and can further improve the performance of these models.
+\ul{\textbf{(2) ASR for existing SRP methods. }} As a type of SRP, we also investigate the compatibility of ASR with other SRP methods.
+Specifically, we select RepVGG~\cite{ding2021repvgg} and ACNet~\cite{ding2019acnet}, which employ SRP in different ways and evaluate their performance with and without ASR (SE) as presented in Table~\ref{tab:srp}.
+The results indicate that ASR is compatible with and can further improve the performance of SRP.

-In summary, the experiments in this section demonstrate that ASR can not only enhance the general visual backbone network by re-parameterization with the given attention modules but also be compatible with existing attention modules and SRP methods.
-This makes ASR widely applicable in various scenarios.
+In conclusion, the experiments conducted in this section highlight that ASR, as a highly scalable SRP method, possesses the ability to not only improve the performance of visual backbone networks without any extra costs during inference but also to seamlessly integrate with homogeneous methods like attention modules and other SRP techniques.